Enabling you to identify and mitigate the intrinsic risk in your operations, supply chains and business processes.

 Intertek offers comprehensive asbestos survey services in New Zealand to map the details of asbestos-containing materials (ACMs) on your site and develop the necessary assessments and action plans.

 Asbestos surveys are carried out to determine the location and extent of asbestos-containing materials on site.
 Risk and material assessments are also included in the surveys and an asbestos management plan can be compiled to effectively manage the ACMs.

 Depending on the type of survey, the depth and intrusiveness varies.

 After completion of the surveys, a management plan can be compiled to assist in safely managing the asbestos-containing materials.
 Effective management will reduce the risk of asbestos inhalation to the buildings occupants, general public and any workers who come into contact with it.

 Asbestos management surveys are the most common type of survey performed.
 Its purpose is to locate and asses the condition of any asbestos-containing materials which can be disturbed or damaged during normal occupancy and during foreseeable maintenance work.
-Management surveys may involve some minor intrusive work, however this will be kept to a minimum where possible.
+Management surveys may involve some minor intrusive work, however disruption to your activities will be kept to a minimum where possible.
 Management surveys are ideal for establishing an initial asbestos register which can be used to create a management plan or action plan.